op2-platforms/op2cad/README.md

 # op2cad | platform

-op2cad stand for "Open source CAD software optimizations"

-It is fast development and content management platform for computer assisted drawings in the Architectural, Engineering and Construction industries.
+The **Open source CAD software optimizations platform** is fast development and content management collaborative platform for computer assisted drawings in the Architectural, Engineering and Construction industries.

 &nbsp;